chrisvizes/chrisvizes.github.io/_posts/2025-05-07-unbake-datasource.md

 ---
 layout: post
-title: "Create animations from excalidraw"
+title: "How to edit your calculations again - TabServerCloud"
 author: "Chris Meardon"
 categories: blog
-tags: [blog, asset creation, excalidraw, animation]
+tags: [blog, Tableau Cloud, Tableau, Tableau Server, Tableau Desktop]
-image: "excalidraw-animate/excalidraw-animate.svg"
+image: ""
-cover_image: "excalidraw-animate/excalidraw-animate.svg"
+cover_image: ""
-excerpt: "Animate your excalidraw!"
+excerpt: "How to restore your Tableau workbook datasource for editable calculations (once again)"
 ---

-Goal:
-Re-publish a datasource used in a workbook without 'baking in' the calculations.

-Why:
-So you can still edit the calculations
-Preventing build up of

 # Why you should care